 A mental health recovery plan (also called a wellness recovery action plan) is designed to help you:

 - work out what sort of life you want to lead

 - work out what you can do to get there

 - keep track of changes in your mental health

-For example, you might decide you want to live on your own, find a part-time job, or re-connect with your family.
-Together with your mental health team, you can work out how best to get what you want, and how you can get help along the way.
+For example, you might decide you want to live on your own, find a part-time job or reconnect with your family.
+Together with your mental health team, you can work out how best to get what you want, and what help you need along the way.